acaeti/OBTP-emulator/README.md

 * The meeting start time is automatically set to five (5) minutes from the current time
 * The meeting end time is automatically set to fifteen (15) minutes from the current time

+However, the date range picker does allow you to set your own meeting times if the defaults don't suit.

 ## Notes

 Due to browser JavaScript sandboxing and lack of CORS support on Cisco TelePresence, only limited error detection is possible.
 Sorry!